QuantEcon/lecture-python.myst/lectures/lp_intro.md

 If the mutual fund can raise money at a cost lower than $p_1 - 1$, then it should raise more money to increase its revenue.

-But if it bears a cost of funds higher than $p_1 - 1$, it shouldn't do that.
+But if it bears a cost of funds higher than $p_1 - 1$, the mutual fund shouldn't do that.

-For $i = 4, 5, 6$, this means, if the amount of capital that the fund is permitted to borrow from the bank changes by one dollar, the optimal pay out  at the end of the third year will change $p_i$ dollars.
+For $i = 4, 5, 6$, this means that if the amount of capital that the fund is permitted to borrow from the bank changes by one dollar, the optimal pay out  at the end of the third year will change $p_i$ dollars.

-Thus, for $i = 4, 5, 6$, $|p_i|$ reflects the value of one dollar that the mutual fund can borrow from the bank at the beginning of the $i-3$-th year.
+Thus, for $i = 4, 5, 6$, $|p_i|$ indicates the value of one dollar that the mutual fund can borrow from the bank at the beginning of the $i-3$-th year.

 $|p_i|$ is the shadow price for the loan amount.
 (We use absolute value here since $p_i \le 0$.)